Charystag/man_reader/docs/man_reader.md

 There are two ways to contribute to this project
 - Send me a message on discord (for 42 students) or to the following [email](mailto:nsainton@student.42.fr?subject=[man_reader])
-- You can also fork an make a pull-request to add features you'd like to see included.
-Keep in mind to use conventionnal commits and to keep it compliant with the linter `shellcheck` to see your pull-request accepted
+- Pull requests that are currently closed but are going to be oppened soon for you to add all your amazing features to the project